Croydon Conservation Volunteers

 Contact 01737 554449 firstname.lastname@example.org

-Enhance the heritage and leisure value of Farthing Downs and New Hill.
+Enhance the heritage and leisure value of Farthing Downs, New Hill and Happy Valley.

 Promote awareness and interest through events and activities for all ages and communities.

-Protect the integrity of the Downs by working with the City of London to engender a wider sense of ownership.
+Protect the integrity of the Downs by working with the City of London and Croydon council to engender a wider sense of ownership.

 Hutchinsons Bank Volunteers

 A group of volunteers clearing scrub to restore chalk grassland in a dry chalk valley near New Addington.
 Click here for photos and more information about Hutchinson's Bank.

 London Wildlife Trust is one of 47 Wildlife Trusts which form a nationwide network of local nature conservation charities.
 Click here for photos and more information about Bramley Bank or click here for Hutchinson's Bank or here for Chapel Bank.

 The RSPB Croydon Local Group aims to introduce people to the RSPB, to raise money to fund nature conservation and to monitor local birds.
 We hold indoor meetings in South Croydon, in both the afternoon and evening, on the second Monday of each month except June.
 Other recent evens have included an autumn fair, a quiz night and a sponsored bird race around Croydon and we sell RSPB goods and birdfood.

 There is an annual survey of birds in Croydon's gardens and open spaces to which anyone can contribute (we are always ready to welcome new participants) and copies of our reports are available.
 This helps us to monitor how our bird life is faring and we can share this information with Croydon Council, local conservation societies and other interested parties.
 We will also consider organising a survey of specific sites for local groups if requested.